AdrienPiechocki/CyberRealm/README.md

 - **X11 support** — X applications run through
   [xwayland-satellite](https://gitlab.freedesktop.org/xwayland-satellite/xwayland-satellite),
   forwarded as XWayland surfaces.
+- **Context-sensitive radial menu** (`B` on gamepad) — a ring-style radial menu with emoji icons that adapts to context: FPS mode shows window menu / mouse mode / keyboard mode / custom binds; aiming at a window shows grab / focus / hide / kill / pin / share; in focus mode shows exit focus / kill.
+Select with the left stick, confirm with `A`.
+- **Custom binds radial** — the radial menu's BINDS action opens a sub-menu listing all custom key binds, each showing its key combo and target command.
+  Selecting one launches the command via the compositor.
 - **OBS capture built-in** — ships a patched `xdg-desktop-portal-wlr` so OBS can add *screen* and *window* capture sources straight from the game, choosing the target with an in-game selector UI.